Tax Information Exchange Agreements - Explained

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 What is a Tax Information Exchange Agreement?

-Tax information exchange agreements (TIEA) was developed by the Organisation for Economic Co-operation and Development (OECD).
+Tax information exchange agreements (TIEA) was developed by the Organization for Economic Co-operation and Development (OECD).
 TIEA is a standard of exchange that provides information on civi tax matters or criminal tax investigation.
 TIEA renders services that aid international cooperation in tax related matters through the exchange of information.
-When there are requests for information on specific criminal matters such as tax evasion and tax related offences, TIEA provides the exchange of such information.
+When there are requests for information on specific criminal matters such as tax evasion and tax related offenses, TIEA provides the exchange of such information.
 The OECD Global Forum Working Group on Effective Exchange of Information developed TIEA.
 Initially, TIEA is meant to provide exchange of information based on request but afterwards, it was expanded to an automatic process of Common Reporting Standard.